 Consumer drones are, of course, going to become more popular as the years go on.
 Companies such as Altair Aerial are developing beginner-friendly drones with the hope that they will entice more people onto the market.

-At the moment, drones are very expensive pieces of equipment which is why you don’t see too many flying around on a daily basis.
+At the moment, drones are very expensive pieces of equipment, especially night vision drones, which is why you don’t see too many flying around on a daily basis.
 However, these consumer companies are finding ways to make their drones low-cost so that more people can afford them.

 Like with anything; however, a lower cost often comes with a price.
 We wonder how these companies are achieving lower production costs – are they lower quality, or does the safety of the models become compromised?